EduardoVernier/dynamic-projections/README.md

 [Example](Docs/images/nnset-states.png) -
 [Video](Docs/videos/nnset-avi-10.avi)

 This dataset represents the internal states (weights and biases) of a set of neural networks learning to classify MNIST with same architecture but using different optimizers, batch sizes, training data sizes.
-There doesn't seem to be clear class separation in this dataset.
+There doesn't seem to be a clear class separation in this dataset.

 **7. qtables** - 180 observations - 40 timesteps - 1200 dimensions - 9 classes -
 [Video](Docs/videos/qtables-avi-10.avi)

 Each observation is an agent learning to move a car up a hill using the reinforcement learning algorithm Q-learning.
 The classes represent variations of learning rates and discounts.
-The car has 3 actions, and the space has 2 features, each divided into 20 discrete steps.
+The car has 3 actions, and the decision space has 2 features, each divided into 20 discrete steps.
 Therefore the dataset is 3x20x20 or 1200 dimensions.
 Code based on this tutorial: https://pythonprogramming.net/q-learning-reinforcement-learning-python-tutorial/.

 **8. quickdraw** - 600 observations - 89 timesteps - 784 dimensions (28x28 pixels) - 6 classes -
 [Example](Docs/images/quickdraw-doodles.png) -